Portland Oregon

 Where to Stay

-Hotel deLuxe on West Broadway has a film noir aesthetic and comfortable rooms.
-Society Hotel in Old Town has a range of options including small hotel rooms and dormitory beds, which is unusual.
-For a neighbourhood base, Ace Hotel in the Pearl District is well-run and central.
+Hotel deLuxe on West Broadway has a film-era aesthetic and comfortable rooms in a good central location.
+Society Hotel in Old Town has an unusual range from small hotel rooms to dormitory beds.
+Ace Hotel in the Pearl District is well-run and central to the main eating and drinking areas.

 Practical Note